PRESIDENT810/PRESIDENT810/README.md

 </p>

 ## About me

+Currently looking for a 2023 summer internship in U.S.

 - **ByteDance**: Client Infrastructure (2021-Current), worked on Bazel, LLVM infrastructure, mostly iOS-related.
 - **The Chinese University of Hong Kong, Shenzhen**: Computer Science & Engineer major, with a Bachlor of Engineering (2017-2021).